Larry-Volz/sketch_artist_JS_version/README.txt

 Larry Volz

 Notes for future development:
+- re-add the beard element after cleaning that up
+- optimize images
+- refactor for Python:
-- refactor for Python/putting on Raspberry Pi
+    - Add route, digital output signal for mag-lock & put on Raspberry Pi
 - refactor using PostgreSQL to clean up the html and move to more MVC format
 - re-work to also make a match sketch-to-sketch version instead of sketch-to-photo version
 - re=work for a line-up game
-- re-add the beard element after cleaning that up
 - add to Mastermind real crime/escape room game
 - add to BOOM! escape room marketing